JJBR13/Justin-Brown-milestone-project-one/README.md

 ### Logo Creation

-- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): This allowed the camper van icon to be used and imported.
+- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): this allowed the camper van icon to be used and imported.

 ## Credit

 - Monika Patel: design layout for the "Feel The Wanderlust" gallery located within the index.html [Find Here](https://codepen.io/IamMonikaPatel/pen/yqGKgj)

 - Occasion Help: allowing simple and clear text to be formualted for the cancellation_policy.html [Find Here](https://help.getoccasion.com/article/506-sample-cancellation-and-refund-policies)

+- Multi Device Website Mockup Generator: enabling quick, professional mock-up of the site to be used within README.md [Find Here](https://techsini.com/multi-mockup/index.php)